mkowalczyk570/AeroPass/README.md

 2. savePassword(username, masterPassword, platform, password)
 This function will take the above parameters and store the platform and encrypted password for said platform in a text file named {username.txt}.
-By default, the password field will be automatically generated using the generatePassword() function, which has its own set of parameters listed below: generatePassword(length, numLowers, numCaptials, numDigits, numSpecialCharacters)
+By default, the password field will be automatically generated using the generatePassword() function, which has its own set of parameters listed below:<br/>
+  generatePassword(length, numLowers, numCaptials, numDigits, numSpecialCharacters)
       By default the length=10, numLowers=6, numCaptials=1, numDigits=2, numSpecialCharacters=2.
 You can change these values as you wish, just be sure that the number of characters equals your password length.